Aliases for STK24 Gene

 GeneCards Summary for STK24 Gene

 STK24 (Serine/Threonine Kinase 24) is a Protein Coding gene.
 Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK4.

 UniProtKB/Swiss-Prot for STK24 Gene